openfl/OpenFLDevelopersGuide/working-with-sound/sound-example-podcast-player.md

 This example is not a full-featured podcast aggregator application.
 For example, it does not manage subscriptions to specific podcasts or remember which podcasts the user has listened to the next time the application is run.
 It could serve as a starting point for a more full-featured podcast aggregator.

-The Podcast Player example illustrates the following ActionScript programming techniques:
+The Podcast Player example illustrates the following Haxe programming techniques:

 • Reading an external RSS feed and parsing its XML content